 Nothing worse than trying to eat an eyeball and having it roll away, amirite?

 For this recipe to resemble cow eyeballs, we have to make our own black food coloring.
-You do this by combining equal parts red, green, and blue food coloring.
+You can make black food coloring at home by combining equal parts of red, green, and blue food coloring.

 After you heat up the coconut milk, water, sugar, and agar agar per the recipe below, you will remove 1/4 + 1/8 cup of the mixture and place it in the bowl with the food coloring, mixing it until it turns black.

 At that point, you want to quickly scoop out 1 tbsp at a time of the black agar agar mixture and carefully place it in the bottom of each mold, trying not to spill.

 Place in the fridge to cool for about 30 minutes; when it is firm to the touch, you can add the rest of the white coconut mixture to the molds until they are nearly full, leaving a small amount of space at the top.